f4b6a3/uuid-creator/README.md

 GUID guid = GUID.v7();
 ```

-> **NOTE:**
-> It uses a **non-cryptographic** PRNG.
-So it doesn't block when generating random-based UUIDs.
-However, it is not recommended when the security provided by “cryptographic quality” generators is considered necessary.

-### Generate JDK's UUID using the alternative API

 You can generate JDK's UUIDs using GUID's API.
 For example, you can generate a JDK's UUID version 7 with this simple statement:

 ```java
 UUID uuid = GUID.v7().toUUID();
 ```

-When you call `toUUID()` the internal value of GUID is copied to the new JDK's UUID.
+> **NOTE:**
+> It uses a **non-cryptographic** PRNG.
+So it doesn't block when generating random-based UUIDs.
+However, it is not recommended when the security provided by “cryptographic quality” generators is considered necessary.

 Other identifier generators
 ------------------------------------------------------